 What is Tixel treatment?

-The Tixel is not a laser, but a novel device that uses thermal energy to remodel and improve skin.
-The effect of the Tixel treatment on the skin is similar to fractional carbon dioxide laser, but with less recovery time.
+The Tixel is not a laser but a novel device that uses thermal energy to remodel and improve skin.
+The effect of the Tixel treatment on the skin is similar to that of fractional carbon dioxide laser but with less recovery time.

-Tixel utilises a gold-plated metallic tip that is heated to 400 degrees celsius within a handpiece.
+Tixel utilises a gold-plated metallic tip heated to 400 degrees Celsius within a handpiece.
 This tip has 81 pyramid-shaped spikes pressed momentarily onto the skin with a highly accurate linear motor within the handpiece.
 This delivers short bursts of heat energy onto the outer layers of the skin without damaging the deeper skin levels.
 This heat energy stimulates collagen production and tightens the skin.

-The tip measures 1 x 1cm, and the treatment involves systematically applying this tip to the whole face.
-Adjustments can be made to the depth of penetration into the skin and the duration of the tip application.
+The tip measures 1 x 1cm, and the treatment involves systematically applying it to the whole face.
+The depth of penetration into the skin and the duration of the tip application can be adjusted.

-The channels formed by the Tixel on the skin can also immediately be used to deliver growth factors, tretinoin (prescription strength vitamin A) or lightening agents, increasing their absorption rates.
+The channels formed by the Tixel on the skin can also immediately deliver growth factors, tretinoin (prescription-strength vitamin A), or lightening agents, increasing their absorption rates.

-The tip is able to self-clean and sterilise by heating to 540 degrees celsius after the treatment.
+The tip can self-clean and sterilise by heating to 540 degrees celsius after the treatment.

 How does Tixel treatment work?